vtsuperdarn/davitpy/README.md

     cd davitpy

+To work on this branch (develop), you'll want to change the branch of your local repository with:

+    git checkout develop

+This will change your repository from the default of the master branch to the develop branch.

 We need to install some dependencies using a script that makes calls to apt-get and pip.
 You can either look through this file and install the necessary dependencies yourself (especially if you're on a different flavor of linux/unix or don't use apt-get and pip) or run the script.
 To run this script:

     sudo ./install/debian_dependencies.sh